Detroit Tigers vs Boston Red Sox: Odds, Run Line, and Total

 Detroit Tigers vs Boston Red Sox Betting Trends

-- Totals went over in eight of Boston's last 12 road games.
+- Totals have gone over in nine of Boston's last 13 road games.

-- Boston has gone 6-2 in its last eight games in Detroit.

 Detroit Tigers vs Boston Red Sox Injury Reports